soyellupi/jasmine-coverage/README.md

 First, ensure you have a binary of [jscoverage](http://siliconforks.com/jscoverage/manual.html) available on your path.
 The installation steps are on the webpage.

-Then, add the following in your Gemfile.
-Note, there were a raft of small issues with older versions of [Jasmine Headless Webkit](http://johnbintz.github.com/jasmine-headless-webkit/), so for the moment you must use the master branch of that project.

     gem 'jasmine-coverage'
-    gem 'jasmine-headless-webkit', :git => 'git://github.com/johnbintz/jasmine-headless-webkit.git'

 Finally, add this to your Rakefile

     require 'jasmine/coverage'

+Note, the requirement to have the git branch of the jasmine-headless-webkit gem is no longer necessary.

 ## Usage